 Signs of anemia

-There are a variety of physical symptoms associated with anemia, some of which are listed below.
+There are a variety of physical symptoms associated with anemia, including:9

 - Shortness of breath

 - Dizziness or lightheadedness